 - Edit the <confluence-cloned-home-directory>/confluence.cfg.xml with the new server ID by updating the confluence.setup.server.id attribute with the copied server ID.

 Update the server ID in cloned Confluence instance's database.
 For example:

 UPDATE bandana SET bandanavalue = '<string>ABCD-E1F2-GH3I-JK4L</string>' WHERE bandanakey = 'confluence.server.id'

 Delete all of the existing rows in the KEYSTORE table:

 DELETE FROM keystore WHERE alias LIKE '%confluence%'

-This should not only give you new server IDs but also new application IDs.
+This will not only create new server IDs, but also new application IDs.